UFC 241: Previewing the Biggest and Best Fights Set for Anaheim

 Maryna Moroz has more Octagon seasoning under her belt, but Poliana Botelho won't wilt under the pressure.
 This is a key bout in the division as fighters jockey for position.
 One impressive win can vault them into the upper echelon in a division this fluid.

 This is the other flyweight bout to watch at UFC 241.
 You should keep an eye out for Sabina Mazo.

-Mazo is the former LFA flyweight champion.
-She entered the UFC with a lot of buzz surrounding her skills after head kick knockouts built her profile on the regional scene.
+Mazo is the former Legacy Fighting Alliance flyweight champion.
+She entered the UFC with a lot of buzz surrounding her skills after head-kick knockouts built her profile on the regional scene.
 However, she looked lackluster in a loss to Moroz in March.